 On a given team, you might then be able to gather a few data points on where possible friction points are.
 But I've found it's harder to communicate those trends across teams, because different teams will be working in different areas, towards different success metrics or OKRs, and they might even be using different words.

 So I was pretty excited when I found out about a new product offering in getdx.com.
 It's a simple platform that any engineering organization can adopt in minutes to run quarterly developer experience surveys on a curated set of topics.

-It's built by smart people like Greyson Junggren, Pat Kua, and Gergely Orosz (from Pragmatic Engineer, which has been on a killer run of content: I can fully endorse his premium newsletter).
+It's built by smart people like Abi Noda, Greyson Junggren, Pat Kua, and Gergely Orosz (from Pragmatic Engineer, which has been on a killer run of content: I can fully endorse his premium newsletter).

-The DX surveys are what you would expect if you've read Accelerate – they focuses on proven drivers for velocity, and provides insight into which changes will be most impactful across an engineering department.
+The DX surveys are similar to what you might expect if you've read Accelerate – they focus on proven drivers for velocity, and provide insights into which changes will be most impactful across engineering departments.

-But my favourite aspect is seeing how an engineering department measures up against industry averages.
+My favourite feature is seeing how an engineering department measures up against industry averages.
 I can see how that could be a powerful driver, perhaps even to be leveraged as a recruiting advantage.